CCPC Guidance for Business re COVID-19 Face Masks

 Health and Safety Authority (PPE for workplace use)

-Medical / Surgical face masks are regulated by HPRA as the competent authority for medical devices and further information regarding the HPRA’s approach to the regulation of medical / surgical face masks can be found on HPRA’s website here.
+Medical / Surgical face masks are regulated by HPRA as the competent authority for medical devices.
+Read more on the HPRA’s approach to the regulation of medical / surgical face masks.

 What are Barrier Masks?